Wapikoni Mobile

-Wapikoni Mobile is a non-profit organization based in Montreal, Quebec, Canada that hosts educational workshops and film screenings to raise awareness and educate the wider public about Indigenous cultures, issues and rights.
+Wapikoni Mobile is a Canadian non-profit organization based in Montreal, Quebec that hosts educational workshops and film screenings to raise awareness and educate the wider public about Indigenous cultures, issues and rights.

 Each year, an average of 300 youth participate in the workshops creating 50 short films and 30 musical recordings.

-Wapikoni Mobile visited over 29 Indigenous nations in Canada and abroad (including Chile, Peru, Bolivia, Panama, and Finland).
+Wapikoni Mobile has visited over 29 Indigenous nations in Canada and abroad (including Chile, Peru, Bolivia, Panama, and Finland).
 The program has produced over 1000 short films and 600 music recordings giving a voice to over 4,000 Indigenous youth.

 History

 In the early 2000s, filmmaker Manon Barbeau shot a feature-length film with 15 Atikamekw youths from the Wemotaci community in Quebec.
 Wapikoni is named after one of Barbeau's collaborators on the project, a young woman named Wapikoni Awashish, a young Cree woman who died in a car crash at the age of 20.
 At the time of her death, Awashish was filming a feature-length film titled "La fin du mapris".

 In 2004 during the Montreal First Peoples Festival, filmmaker Barbeau along with the Council of the Atikamekw Nation and the Youth Council First Nations of Quebec and Labrador (currently known as First Nations of Quebec and Labrador Youth Network) founded Wapikoni Mobile and launched the first of the mobile studios that the organization operates today.
 The National Film Board of Canada was also a founding partner.

 A notable participant from the project's inaugural year was Samian, an Algonquin rapper from Pikogan in Abitibi-Témiscamingue, who is now a Wapikoni spokesperson and organizes fundraising concerts for the organization.
 Other Wapikoni participants have gone on to work at Telefilm Canada as well as the CBC.

 In 2011, lost nearly half a million dollars in operating grants from Service Canada.
 Thanks to a grant from Health Canada's suicide prevention strategy, the organization was able to visit Algonquin territory in October 2011.
 In 2012, Wapikoni Mobile received a three-year $520,000 grant from the McConnell Foundation.

 As of 2012, Wapikoni has two permanent studios: one each in the Kitcisakik and the Wemotaci First Nations communities.
 In 2014, it hosted an international symposium with the goal of creating RICAA (Réseau International de Création Audiovisuelle Autochtone), a network of Aboriginal production companies.

 In 2017, Wapikoni Mobile became an official UNESCO partner to provide consultation services on the expression of Indigenous youth and the issues affecting them.

 Wapikoni Mobile employs a dozen people in its offices and 60 contractual field workers (a third are Aboriginal).